 How Can Chlamydia and Gonorrhea be Prevented?

-- The surest way to prevent the transmission of chlamydia, gonorrhea, and other STDs is to abstain from sexual contact.
+The surest way to prevent the transmission of chlamydia, gonorrhea, and other STIs is to abstain from sexual contact.

-- When used consistently and correctly, condoms are 98% effective and are the only form of birth control that can also prevent STDs.
-Here are the dos and don’ts of condom use:
+When used consistently and correctly, condoms are 98% effective and are the only form of birth control that can also prevent STIs.

 A latex allergy may prevent the consistent and correct use of latex condoms during oral, anal, and vaginal sex.
 Fortunately, non-latex condoms are available.